Olivia Van der Jagt

-Youth career
+Early life

 Van der Jagt played youth soccer and volleyball starting at the age of 4, playing for Dos FC; PacNW; Eastside FC of Issaquah, Washington, where she won two Washington state championships; and the Kentridge High School Chargers of Kent, Washington.
 She was selected to the 2016 NSCAA All-America Team.
 Parallel to her soccer career, she also played volleyball until her sophomore year of high school.